 Consider, for example, a massive tornado that ravages parts of Oklahoma and leaves billions of dollars of damage in its wake.
 While near impossible for a single company to cover the damage, spreading the risk across several insurers protects both the policyholders and the insurance companies from excessive losses.

 According to the Reinsurance Association of America, a trade group for the industry, many of its resources go to “promoting a regulatory environment that ensures the industry remains globally competitive and financially robust.”
 The organization represents members in state, federal and international forums.

-With the aim of ensuring solvency, proper market behavior, fair contract terms, fair rates and adequate consumer protections, the insurance division of each state is responsible for regulating reinsurance companies incorporated within its borders.
+With the goal of ensuring solvency, proper market behavior, fair contract terms, fair rates and adequate consumer protections, the insurance division of each state is responsible for regulating reinsurance companies incorporated within its borders.
 By maintaining a solid structure and sound practices, state regulators ensure that both policyholders and insurance companies have enough coverage for catastrophic losses.

 Who needs reinsurance?

-Reinsurance is often for insurance companies.
-Insurance companies will look at other insurance companies that provide reinsurance for a number of reasons, including limitation of risk, stabilization of loss, protection around insurance catastrophes and to increase capacity.
-By partnering with a reinsurance company, insurers not only transfer portions of risk but also increase margins through arbitrage and capital management.
+Reinsurance is insurance for insurance companies and is not available to the general public.
+Insurance companies need reinsurance for numerous reasons, including limitation of risk, stabilization of loss, financial protection from catastrophic claims and to increase the company’s growth potential.
+By partnering with a reinsurance company, insurers not only transfer portions of risk but also increase solvency margins through arbitrage and capital management.